riteshharjani/ci-scripts/README.md

 Quick start
 -----------

-Make sure you can run docker containers.
+Make sure you can run containers.

-On Fedora the script will call `sudo docker` for you.
+On Ubuntu the scripts will use `docker`, on Fedora they will use `podman`.

 You need a Linux source tree, which hasn't been built in.
 You can make sure it's clean with `make mrproper`, or clone a fresh tree.